 When refuelling at low outputs the air control rod must be fully open for about 1 minute, then set for desired output.

-The quality of your fuel is of utmost importance.
-Only burn HETAS approved wood logs and smokeless fuels (coals).
+The quality of your fuel is of upmost importance.
+Only burn logs that carry the 'Ready to Burn' logo and smokeless fuels.